Burnin' It Down

-"Burnin' It Down" is a song written by Rodney Clawson, Chris Tompkins and Florida Georgia Line members Tyler Hubbard and Brian Kelley and recorded by American country music artist Jason Aldean.
+"Burnin' It Down" is a song written by Rodney Clawson, Chris Tompkins and then-Florida Georgia Line members Tyler Hubbard and Brian Kelley and recorded by American country music artist Jason Aldean.
 It was released in July 2014 as the first single from Aldean's 2014 album Old Boots, New Dirt.
 The song won the "Top Country Song" category at the 2015 Billboard Music Awards, but polarized critics.

 Content

 The song is a midtempo ballad about a sexual encounter with a lover, inspired by R&B music.
 Florida Georgia Line, two of the song's co-writers, originally planned on recording it until Aldean expressed interest in the song.

 Aldean told Country Music Television (CMT) that he considered the song "baby making music".
 He also felt that it was a different song style for him due to it being more sexual in nature and featuring a drum loop.

 Critical reception

 The single has polarized critics.
 Leeann Ward of Country Universe gave the song a D grade, writing that "There’s a line between a passionate love song and a passionless song.
 There’s [also] a line between a sexy song and a sex filled song.
 And there’s [even] a line between a classy, passionate love song and a classless, passionless sex filled song."
 Ward also said that “Burnin’ it Down” crosses the line to the latter categories on all accounts."

 Giving it a B grade, Tammy Ragusa of Country Weekly was more favorable, writing that "Jason [Aldean] proves [that] he can also change things up, which he does dramatically through edgy, urban-and-pop-influenced arrangements and production" and that "the song's sexy lyrics push the boundaries of what might be construed as traditional themes in country music."
 In a review of Old Boots, New Dirt for Billboard, Chuck Dauphin praised "Burnin' It Down" as "the most musically adventurous track that Aldean has ever recorded".